realworldocaml/book/en/imperative-programming.md

 Exception: Lazy.Undefined.
 ```

-But we can create useful recursive definitions possible with `lazy` as
+But we can also create useful recursive definitions with `lazy`.
+In
-well.
-In particular, we can use laziness to make our definition of
+particular, we can use laziness to make our definition of `memo_rec`
-`memo_rec` work without explicit mutation.
+work without explicit mutation.

 ```ocaml
 # let lazy_memo_rec f_norec x =